aborealis/linux-mining-debian/README.md

 Explanation:

 1. First, I run the command to set up a 0th GPU memory offset to +1450 MHz,
-2. Similarly I arite other directives to X Server,
+2. Similarly I write other directives to X Server,
 3. Then, I run the miner in a new screen session.
 It allows me to log in to the rig via ssh and switch to the running miner to see how it goes by typing `screen -r`.
 I use this approach withe the option 1 above.
 More about screen utility is [here](https://linuxize.com/post/how-to-use-linux-screen/)
 - `screen -d -m -S miner` starts a new screen named "miner" in detached mode
 - `sleep 5` I deliberately wait for 5 seconds to allow all Nvidia settings to apply (not an elegant solution, I know)